 As I described in the section on incorporation, the Bahamian government distinguishes between international and domestic businesses.

-While authorities place fewer requirements on International Business Companies (locally referred to as IBCs), they are also restricted from certain activities.
+Similar to equivalent entities in Belize, Bahamian authorities place fewer requirements on International Business Companies (locally referred to as IBCs).
+They are only restricted from certain activities.
 IBCs may not:

 - Conduct business with Bahamian residents